wp-plugins/bulletproof-security/readme.txt

 = Is BulletProof Security automatically setup already? =

+Yes and No. You must be set up your WordPress Custom Permlalink Structure for BPS to work correctly.
-Yes and No. BPS is designed to work automatically for the most common WordPress installation, which is WordPress installed in the root website folder.
-If you have WordPress installed in a subfolder then updating your WordPress Custom Permalinks will automatically generate and write the correct .htaccess code to you current root .htaccess file.
-This code can then just be copied and pasted to the BPS Master .htaccess files using the BPS built-in File Editor.
-There are also a few one time setups that only need to be done once when installing BulletProof Security.
+ BPS is designed to work automatically for the most common WordPress installation, which is WordPress installed in the root website folder.
+If you have WordPress installed in a subfolder then updating your WordPress Custom Permalinks will automatically generate and write the correct .htaccess code to your current active root .htaccess file or generate a new .htaccess file if one does not already exist yet.
+ This code can then just be copied and pasted from one file to another within the WordPress Dashboard using the BPS built-in File Editor.
+There may be a few one time setups that only need to be done once when installing BulletProof Security.
 Those settings can then be backed up and restored using the BPS built-in Backup and Restore features.
-BPS Automagic Mode is coming in the future, but for now a few one time setups are required.
+BPS Full Automagic Mode is coming in the future.

 = Can I add my own .htaccess code to the BulletProof .htaccess files? =